wvanderp/GoldDiggersLog/sessions/Session 1.md

 [[Isona]] also decides to join the fight by fleeing

-The bats launch towards the bar with [[Traris]] and [[Galadriel]] behind it.
+The bats launch towards the bar with [[Traris]] and [[Galadriel i sael|Galadriel]] behind it.
 Galadriel jumps up from behind the bar and fires an arrow that sends one of the bat creatures to death.

-[[Eur Dur]] throws a hand-axe, and it was very inefficient [[Galadriel]] sends a flaming arrow, and it was very effective
+[[Eur Dur]] throws a hand-axe, and it was very inefficient [[Galadriel i sael|Galadriel]] sends a flaming arrow, and it was very effective

 [[Isona]] runs back into the bar

-[[Traris]] was is inspired by [[Galadriel]] cool move and fires a flaming arrow of its own.
+[[Traris]] was is inspired by [[Galadriel i sael|Galadriel]] cool move and fires a flaming arrow of its own.

 [[Dan Sing]] tries to save his bard friend but misses